No matter what kind of business you have or want to have, you must create a business plan. Remember, if you fail to plan . . . you plan to fail.

 Most people think of business plans only when they are seeking financial assistance from outsiders.

-However, a well-done business plan will help you run your business on a day-to-day basis according to a preset, well thought out, and organized plan.
+However, a well-done plan will help you run your business on a day-to-day basis according to a preset, well thought out, and organized plan.

-Even in times of unexpected crisis, your business plan is a great tool, to keep you focused, on track, and mindful of the big picture you have set for your business.
+Even in times of unexpected crisis, your plan is a great tool, to keep you focused, on track, and mindful of the big picture you have set for your business.

 In this section, the organization of your business will be detailed.